 I get this question a lot, so I'm going to provide an overview of how the Nerd works.

-Beginning in the 2009 season, the rankings system within the FantasyFootballNerd.com became both more complex and simplified at the same time.
+NerdRank is the name given to the algorithm that powers the rankings and projections at FantasyFootballNerd.com.
 NerdRank borrows not only the name but the same basic tenets of Google's PageRank in that some sources are considered more authoritative than others.
 Here's a peek under the hood of FFN.

 There are three main components to the Nerd's ranking system.

 The Nerd Crawler is quite fast and very efficient.
 It's job is to simply visit each site and report back on the rankings that each site has applied to all of the players.
 The details from every crawl are recorded for use down the line.
 When you search on FFN, you're searching our cached results so that the Crawler can remain bandwidth-friendly to all of our sources.

 There are more than a dozen factors that go into assigning a Quality Score for each source.
 The primary factor, however, is accuracy.
 Based on past performance, how accurate was this source?
 How did this source trend during the season (ie, draft rankings vs season performance, weekly projections vs that week's performance, etc.) and how did each expert do overall across all positions as well as by individual position?
 Our research shows that some experts are consistently better by specific player position.
 That's important when calculating their Quality Score and applying that QS to their projections.

 The higher the Quality Score, the more "votes" that site gets during the final stage of calculation and the more influence it has over the final outcome.
 Every site gets a chance to "vote", but the sites that are accurate more often get more "votes" in the final tally.
 NerdRank considers them to be more authoritative.